Distributed ACID transactions

 Distributed ACID transactions are transactions that modify multiple rows in more than one shard.
 YugabyteDB supports distributed transactions, enabling features such as strongly consistent secondary indexes and multi-table/row ACID operations in both YCQL and YSQL contexts.
 This section provides some common concepts and notions used in Yugabyte's approach to implementing distributed transactions.
 Once you are familiar with these concepts, see Transactional IO Path for a walk-through of a distributed transaction's life cycle.

 Just as YugabyteDB stores values written by single-shard ACID transactions into DocDB, it needs to store uncommitted values written by distributed transactions in a similar persistent data structure.
 However, we cannot just write them to DocDB as regular values, because they would then become visible at different times to clients reading through different tablet servers, allowing a client to see a partially applied transaction and thus breaking atomicity.
 YugabyteDB therefore writes provisional records to all tablets responsible for the keys the transaction is trying to modify.
 We call them "provisional" as opposed to "regular" ("permanent") records, because they are invisible to readers until the transaction commits.

-Provisional records are stored in a separate part of the RocksDB key space in the same RocksDB / DocDB instance as regular records, but with a separate prefix that puts all provisional records’ RocksDB keys before those of regular records.
-Compared to other possible design options, such as storing provisional records inline with the regular records or putting them in a separate RocksDB instance altogether, the approach we have chosen has the following benefits:
+Provisional records are stored in a separate RocksDB instance in the same tablet peer.
+Compared to other possible design options, such as storing provisional records inline with the regular records or putting them in the same RocksDB instance altogether with regular records, the approach we have chosen has the following benefits: